Roland Garros Week 2 Summary

 How high will Djokovic push his tally?

 Right now, he feels like the odds-on favourite to complete the calendar slam this year by notching up an eighth Wimbledon and a fourth US Open.
-If he gets there, he will be the first to do it since Rod Laver in 1969.
+He will be the first to do it if he gets there since Rod Laver in 1969.

-But whatever feats await this supreme champion, we will remember June 11, 2023 as the end of a decade-long argument between tennis’s greatest generation.
+Whatever feats await this supreme champion, June 11, 2023, marks the end of a decade-long argument among tennis’s greatest generation.

-Roger Federer (41) is already retired.
+Roger Federer (41) has already retired.
 Rafael Nadal (37) is off the tour indefinitely, with little prospect of regaining his former glories.
-Djokovic is 36, but somehow he continues to dominate younger rivals with his physicality, as well as his almost laughably superior skill-set.
+At 36, Djokovic dominates younger rivals.
+His physicality and laughably superior skill-set contribute to his ongoing success.

 Ruud was concentrating on getting the ball up high, out of his opponents strike zone, and making it physical.
 The turning point came, almost inevitably, in a tie-break.
 This has been true for a couple of seasons now – the arrival of the 13th game triggers a transformation in Djokovic, almost like the moon coming out in Teen Wolf.